-FINAL Fate of MQ Which MQ Task 6 Preliminary Preliminary MQ Num Ecoreg Status MQ Group Sort Assessment Type MQ Final Management Question Proposed by BLM Rationale for Fate models for species to answer this 10 CBR, MBR Active Native Plant Communities В 2.
+FINAL MQ Num Which Ecoreg MQ Status MQ Group Sort Task 6 Assessment Type Fate of Preliminary MQ Final Management Question Preliminary MQ Proposed by BLM Rationale for Fate Clarifications ,. models for species to answer this 10 CBR, MBR Active Native Plant Communities В 2.
 What is the Current Condition of CEs Accepted as originally proposed by BLM Where are intact CE vegetative communities located?
 Where are intact CE vegetative communities located?
 11 CBR, MBR Active Native Plant Communities В 2.
 What is the Current Condition of CEs Reframed Where are the likeliest current locations for high-integrity examples of each major terrestrial ecological system?
 12 CBR, MBR Active Native Plant Communities В 3.
 Where Do CAs Intersect CEs?
 Reframed Where are existing and potential future CAs (aside from climate change) likeliest to affect current communities?
 What/where is the potential for future change to the community?
+Climate change is excluded because it is addressed in a separate MQ.
 13 CBR, MBR Active Native Plant Communities В 4.
-Relative Effects of CAs on CEs Added Where will current locations of these communities experience significant deviations from normal climate variation?
-14 CBR, MBR Active Terrestrial Sites of High Biodiversity с 1.
+Relative Effects of CAs on CEs Added Where will current locations of these communities experience significant deviations from normal climate variation? addressed by climate envelope models 14 CBR, MBR Active Terrestrial Sites of High Biodiversity С 1.
 Where Are CEs and CAs?
 Accepted as originally proposed by BLM Where are sites identified (but not necessarily designated) for High Biodiversity?
 Where are High Biodiversity sites?
-15 CBR, MBR Active Terrestrial Sites of High Biodiversity с 3.
+Sites of (terrestrial) high biodiversity are defined as priority sites identified through previous planning efforts, including SWAPs, TNC ecoregional portfolio sites, and other selected efforts.
+They may or may not have formal management or protection designations.
+15 CBR, MBR Active Terrestrial Sites of High Biodiversity С 3.
 Where Do CAs Intersect CEs?
 Reframed Where will CAs (aside from climate change) potentially affect sites of high biodiversity?
-"Potential for future change" should be framed from the CA list 16 CBR, MBR Active Terrestrial Sites of High Biodiversity с 4.
+"Potential for future change" should be framed from the CA list Climate change is excluded because it is addressed in a subsequent MQ for terrestrial high biodiversity sites.
+NOTE: we are treating these sites as potential reporting units for this type of analysis.
+Current deliverables will focus on watershed reporting units.
+16 CBR, MBR Active Terrestrial Sites of High Biodiversity С 4.
 Relative Effects of CAs on CEs Added Where will locations of these High Biodiversity sites experience significant deviations from normal climate variation?
+Climate space trends analyses will be reported by 4th level watershed; which may be subsequently combined with these sites as needed.